Helix Learning launches the BMC Helix Digital Workplace 23.x: Fundamentals Administering for Advanced License ILT Course!!

 The January release introduces the BMC AMI Assistant Knowledge Hub (now in beta), bringing organization-aware GenAI assistance into BMC AMI Ops Monitors and BMC AMI Ops Insight.
 Powered by GenAI, the Knowledge Hub uses your institutional knowledge—such as internal terms, procedures, and standards—to deliver answers that reflect how your team operates.

 Built-in domain expertise means teams don’t need data science skills or heavy configuration to get immediate value.
-This helps new team members ramp faster, supports consistent decision-making, and reduces reliance on tribal knowledge.
+This helps new team members ramp faster, supports consistent decision-making, and reduces reliance on hard-to-transfer expertise.

 For IT infrastructure managers and CIOs, this translates into better cost control, stronger service resilience, and a clearer path to modernization without increasing operational risk.